Librarika/manual/docs/members.md

 ### Member Related Bookings

 From members section you can find all the related circulations of your library members.
 For example all the books a member has borrowed, whether they still have it or have returned it etc. By default you can see only the active bookings of a member but you can see other bookings also.
-However, you can also export them into a csv file.
+However, you can also export them into a CSV file.

 * To view your member related bookings please go to member view page and navigate to the bottom then you can see all the bookings like below.